Skip to content

 1. Download the CUDA Toolkit from the NVIDIA Developer website

-2. Follow the installation instructions for your operating system
+2. Follow the instructions for your OS (Linux or Windows)

 1. Clone the repository: